mtpeterson/Life-Particle-Simulation-Hackathon/README.md

 The entire project, along with pictures and videos, can be found on my [Behance](https://www.behance.net/gallery/183196423/Life-A-Particle-Simulation-Hackathon-Project).

 ## At a glance
 This is a simulation of 3-4 different types of particles interaction based on a simple set of rules.
 They seem to have emergent properties, exhibiting complex life-like behaviors that change depending on the rules.
-Below are some screenshots of some of the presets, but I highly encourage checking out the videos on Behance.
+Below are some screenshots of some of the presets, but I strongly encourage checking out the videos on Behance.

 ![A screenshot of one of the presets of rules for the particle simulation](./Life-Screenshot1.png)